chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 {{% warning %}}
 Note that several legacy policies, including *Compliance Profile Access* and *Ingest Access*,  have API tokens that will stop working if not ported.
-Alternately, you may choose to keep those policies intact if that's easier and you do not plan to alter those permissions.
 {{% /warning %}}

 The next few sections explain how to use Chef-managed policies and how to create custom policies.